Publication 939 (12/2018), General Rule for Pensions and Annuities

 Example.

-John bought a joint and survivor annuity providing payments of $500 a month for his life, and, after his death, $500 a month for the remainder of his wife's life.
-At John's annuity starting date, his age at his nearest birthday is 70 and his wife's at her nearest birthday is 67.
+John bought a joint and survivor annuity providing payments of $500 a month for his life, and, after his death, $500 a month for the remainder of his spouse's life.
+At John's annuity starting date, his age at his nearest birthday is 70 and his spouse's at the nearest birthday is 67.
 The expected return is figured as follows:

 Annual payment ($500 × 12 months) $6,000